CodeResearcher/ticketmaster_tracker/README.md

 1. open new tab for ticketmaster.co.uk in running Mozilla Firefox instance
 2. retrieve ticketmaster.co.uk cookies from running instance
 3. call Ticketmaster API
-4. write response to /logs/<event_id>.csv
+4. write response to /logs/tracking_history.csv and /logs/tracking_history.jsonl
+5. if ticket is available, response with ticket details will be written to /logs/picks.json
-5. when cookies expire after about 15 Minutes, start from beginning
+6. when cookies expire after about 15 Minutes, start from beginning

 # Requirements